galeraga/3D-semantic-parsing/README.md

 ## Main goals
 The main goal is to implement a PointNet architecture in Pytorch that uses the S3DIS dataset in order to perform object classification and indoor scene semantic segmentation.

+-Classification of movable elements given its own point cloud (5 classes) -Semantic segmentation of each object given a room point cloud.
-The following considerations will be of particular interest:
+-See impact of considering several hyperparameters and dataset preparation strategies on accuracy.
+For this point the following considerations will be of particular interest:
     - How color impacts object detection and semantic segmentation
     - How the size of the sliding windows impacts the semantic segmentation
     - How the overlap of these windows can improve the training
     - Find the optimal number of points and epoch for training
+    - Find the impact that considering the rest of the non-movable "clutter" classes as well as using one or other "window discard" strategies will have on the results.

 ## The dataset
 The **3D Semantic Parsing of Large-Scale Indoor Spaces (S3DIS)** dataset is going to be used in order to work with the PointNet architecture.